TRaSH-Guides/Guides/CONTRIBUTING.md

 These prerequisites are taken from the [mkdocs installation instructions][mkdocinstall].

 - Install a recent version of [Python 3](https://www.python.org/).
-- `pip` is also required, but should come with Python.
+- `pip` is also required, but it should come with Python.
 Run `pip --version` to check if it's available and working.
 See the [installation instructions](https://pip.pypa.io/en/stable/installation/).

 [mkdocinstall]: https://www.mkdocs.org/user-guide/installation/